FalconHex/Hulu-Clone-Project/README.md

 Check out my hosted site: https://hulu-clone-falconhex.vercel.app

-**Some files has been modified for security reasons: {.env.local}
-you may refer: https://youtu.be/MqDlsjc8GLo for full tutorial**
+**Some files has been modified for security reasons you may refer: https://youtu.be/MqDlsjc8GLo for full tutorial**

-**This build was made by reffering to :
+**This build was made by referring to :
 Sonny Sangha yt Channel**